 The figure stepped into the light, pulled off the hood, and began removing the makeup which covered their face and removing the set of canine fangs they’d made from dog’s teeth.
 “Not a chance, that smoke bomb went off perfectly, it obscured everyone view as I escaped.
 Did you get the money?”

 Jean held up the stack of banknotes he’d been given.
 “Monsieur Durand was kind enough to double the fee, just as I had expected.
-Here is your cut,” he said.
+Here is your cut,” he lied.
 “Thank you for your help, my friend.
 I could not have done it without your perfect performance.
 I would have hoped you’d waited another moment before stepping out into the street behind Durand, but in the end, it worked to our advantage.”

 The man, now clean of any vampire makeup, nodded and bowed.
 “Jacque Olivier the Third always delivers, my friend.”